djjd47130/Bohemian-Rhapsody/README.md

 # Bohemian Rhapsody

-## Non-functional code to only follow the lyrics of the song Bohemian Rhapsody.
+## Non-functional code to follow the lyrics of the song Bohemian Rhapsody.

+**NOTE**: This project compiles, and all code access real types defined in the unit.
+It just quite literally does nothing, other than create a Delphi code version of the song's lyrics.

+**NOTE**: Please contribute.
+This is only the intro.
+I'd love to see people submit their ideas for the rest of the song.

     procedure TForm1.Play;
     begin